4Furki4/Turkish-Dictionary/README.md

 ## Feature Roadmap
 No spesific order yet.
-- Minigames to learn or practice Turkish Words.
+- Minigames to learn or practice Turkish Words and grammar such as randomized letters to find a word and more.
 - Contributing to the dictionary by adding pronunciations of the words, and requesting missing words, especially outdated ones, for changes in words.
 - Save and learn words.
 I'll add creating cards to learn words and integrate the saved words to be added to the cards quickly.
 - Requesting new features and giving feedback with ease.